 All good to know, especially as all this good homemade food not only goes into the delicious plates served in the café, but many of the items offered can also be bought to take away.
 Picnics can be pre-ordered for a day in the grounds too, and cakes can also be baked to order.

 It really is a lovely place and the keen young staff do it proud.
-Although mostly a daytime destination for lunches, afternoon teas and snacks, they also sometimes do pop-up tapas evenings at weekends or when there are events on at the Castle, and the catering style - slated charcuterie selections - is delightfully rustic.
+The day begins with deliciously simple breakfast dishes like granola with yoghurt, baked eggs or boiled eggs with toast and tasty brunch style offerings such as ham and cheese croissants or homemade sausage rolls - and a blackboard announces the weekend brunch specials.
+But, although mostly a daytime destination for brunches, lunches, afternoon teas and snacks, they also sometimes do pop-up tapas evenings at weekends or when there are events on at the Castle, and the catering style - sharing board charcuterie selections - is delightfully rustic.

 Well worth a visit.